 If there is a slim chance that you will dive with Nitrox in the future, then I would strongly suggest that you purchase a computer with enriched air capabilities.
 This will save you the expense of having to buy a whole new computer in the future.

-The difference in price is only slightly different that one without, and nowadays most manufacturers are starting to produce all their computer with Nitrox.
+The difference in price is only slightly different than one without, and nowadays most manufacturers are starting to produce all their computers with Nitrox.